Free radicals, antioxidants and radiation damage

 Cell ProTx management team combines extensive expertise in the fields of oncology, redox chemistry and free radical biology and medicine as well as significant commercial experience of the Life Sciences sector.

 Heather Wallace (PhD, FRCPath, FBTS, FRSC, FSB, FBPhS) is Professor of Biochemical Pharmacology and Toxicology at the University of Aberdeen, a European Registered Toxicologist and is currently President of the British Toxicology Society.
 Heather's research interests are in selective drug delivery as a means of minimising unwanted side effects of cancer therapy and is a leading expert in the role of polyamines in governing cell growth and apoptosis, and their applications in oncology.

 Chief Operating Officer and Director

 Donald McPhail is a chemist specialised in the design of novel antioxidants to treat diseases of oxidative stress and mitochondrial dysfunction.
-He is an inventor on two US-granted patents covering composition-of-matter and use of a large portfolio of new chemical entities with proven high-levels of efficacy in protecting cells from free radical damage and loss of viability.
+He is an inventor on three US-granted patents covering composition-of-matter and use of a large portfolio of new chemical entities with proven high-levels of efficacy in protecting cells from free radical damage and loss of viability.
 A former recipient of a Royal Society of Edinburgh Enterprise Fellowship, he has gained extensive experience in relation to the operation of life sciences SME's.